SangHChung/HW2a/README.md

 Added jupyter notebook
   - histogram of age
   - Pclass and Fare graph
-  - crosstab of Sruvived and Pclass
+  - crosstab of Survived and Pclass
   - made Kaggle submition of Survived from titanic test

 Added Kaggle upload file 'sub.csv'